huangy22/data_blog_content/2018/Into_Data_Science/A_Journey_From_Physics_to_Data_Science_PartI.md

 ## Project: Academic Paper Citation Network

 I combined the machine learning and data visualization skills I have acquired and worked on a project that involves data collection, preprocessing, clustering algorithm development, and interactive visualizations.
 I'm going to write a series of posts about this project in the near future.
 In a word, I collected the data for all the academic articles published on Physics Review journals and stored the json files in [MongoDB](https://www.mongodb.com/).
 Then I implemented two types of clustering algorithms to group the physics articles based on their citation network.
-At the end, I built the visualizations using [D3.js](https://d3js.org/) to show the papers from different fields and subfields in physics identified from their citation relationship and the top physicists in different fields.
+At the end, I built the visualizations using [D3.js](https://d3js.org/) to show the papers from different fields and subfields in physics, identify their citation relationship, and also find out the most influential physicists in different fields.

 ## Insight Data Science